Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: INTRODUCTION

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:model}, we introduce the crystal-field orbital states (two $\Gamma_7$ Kramers doublets) and an effective localized model incorporating exchange interaction, Zeeman coupling, and crystal-field splitting.
-We also explicitly present the contributions from higher-harmonic wave vectors.
-In Sec.~\ref{sec:method}, we present the computational methodology within the mean-field calculations used to investigate the ground state under various parameter sets and outline several physical quantities employed to classify the ground-state phases.
-In Sec.~\ref{sec:results}, we present several low-temperature phase diagrams under different conditions, clarify the robustness of S-SkL irrespective of the type of magnetic anisotropy, and discuss the accompanying magnetic phases containing magnetic bubble lattices (MBLs).
-Finally, in Sec.~\ref{sec:summary}, we summarize our findings, highlight material characteristics that may host an S-SkL, and outline relevant experimental probes.
-In Appendix~\ref{app:phaseclassification}, we provide details on the numerical accuracy and criteria used to classify magnetic phases from the obtained magnetic-moment configurations.
+In Sec.~\ref{sec:model}, we introduce the crystal-field orbital states (two $\Gamma_{t7}$ Kramers doublets) and an effective localized model incorporating the exchange interaction, Zeeman coupling, and the signed crystal-field splitting $\Delta$.
+In Sec.~\ref{sec:results}, we present several low-temperature phase diagrams and discuss how magnetic anisotropy, interorbital coupling, and higher-harmonic wave vectors govern the stability of the S-SkL and accompanying states, including magnetic bubble lattices (MBLs).
+In Sec.~\ref{sec:discussion}, we provide a summary of the main findings and offer brief remarks on potential experimental probes.
+Finally, in Sec.~\ref{sec:summary}, we conclude and discuss material implications.
+To maintain a self-contained presentation while avoiding redundancy with Ref.~\cite{ZhaHayamiPhysRevB.111.165155}, we relegate technical details to the Appendices: Appendices~\ref{app:CEF} and~\ref{app:Jxyz} present the crystal-field Hamiltonian and the explicit forms of the projected total-angular-momentum operators, respectively.
+Appendix~\ref{app:computational methodology} describes the self-consistent mean-field procedure.
+Appendix~\ref{app:physical quantities} summarizes the physical quantities, and Appendix~\ref{app:phaseclassification} details the numerical accuracy and the criteria used for phase classification using the physical quantities.
+Appendix~\ref{app:states} provides snapshots of the eight representative states documented in Ref.~\cite{ZhaHayamiPhysRevB.111.165155}.
+Appendix~\ref{app:tensor_exchange} briefly discusses the possibility of multipolar (tensorial) exchange beyond the bilinear form.